SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/01-Data-Definition-Language .md

 Make sure you implement the whole database correctly on your local machine so that you can work with it.

-The instructions you will be given will be the minimal required for you to implement the database.
+The instructions you will be given will be the minimum required for you to implement the database.

 [/slide]